serteri/workbookt1/readme.md

 It is encryted to increase the security of data transfer.(23)

-It is used a protocol called Transport Layer Security(TLS).
-It is important because it avoids websites from having their information transmit easily access or viewed by anybody sneaking on the network.
+It is used a protocol called Transport Layer Security(TLS) but formely known as Secure Sockets Layer(SSL).
+It is important because it avoids websites from having their information transmit easily access or viewed by anybody sneaking on the network.(23)

+**Web browsers:**

+A web browser is a software application that allows us to access to the World Wide Web.(24)

+Web browsers are used primarily for displaying and accessing websites on the internet.
+A web request is a communicating message that is transmitted between the client and the servers.
+A client enter a URL address and request to connect the website or request to get information.
+The web browser then connect to the server to get access to the website or get information.

+If the website or requested information exists and then the server sends the information to the client or web browser.

+Rendering turns a website code into the interactive pages that users see when they go the website.(25)

+Devtools are essentials for developer to test their codes, and debug.(26)

+## Question 4

+**Identify** THREE data structures used in the Python programming language and explain the reasons for using each.

+Data structures are important features of any programming languages.
+Python has different types of data structure such as lists, arrays,dictionaries,tuples etc..

+I will explain lists,arrays and dictionaries.

+**Lists:**

 ## References